 Fatty food is hard to digest and makes us feel drained, while too much sodium can lead to bloat.
 Sugar and its resulting blood sugar swings can feel like mood swings (and with fewer sunny days, we’re plenty moody already).
 In the fall, thanks to countless seasonally-available ingredients, you can choose foods that are instead rich in vitamins, proteins and healthy fats that will help ease the transition from summer to fall.

-5 Healthy, comforting fall recipes
+5 Healthy, comforting fall season recipes

 Instead of attempting to ban your favorite meals for the season or follow an extreme, restrictive diet, simply try subbing one of these nutrient-rich recipes for your usual autumn go-to.
 Because eating well in the fall months can mean more energy now, and a happier, healthier you year-round.